-We obtained and assessed controls reports provided by JPMorgan Chase Bank, N.A. (the Custodian) and JPMorgan Funds Limited (the Administrator) to gain an understanding of the design and implementation of key controls.
+We obtained and assessed controls reports provided by JPMorgan Chase Bank, N.A. (as administrator) and JPMorgan Chase Bank N.A. (as custodian) to evaluate the design of the process and implementation of key controls.

-We compared the market prices and exchange rates applied to all quoted investments held at 31st March 2022 to an independent third-party source and recalculated the investment valuations.
+We compared market prices applied to all investments held at 31st March 2023 to an independent third-party source and recalculated the investment valuations.

-We obtained the average trading volumes from an independent third-party source for all investments held at year end and assessed their liquidity.
+We obtained average trading volumes from an independent third-party source for all investments held at year end and noted no significant illiquid holdings.

-We agreed 100% of the investments held to an independently obtained custodian report.
+We agreed the ownership of all investments held at year end to the independently received custodian report.